 The normally reticent and stoic Captain Miller after Wade dies.
 Miller can't help but break down and cry at the loss of another one of his men (he remembers the precise number of every man who's died under his command,) and promptly does so, hidden away from his men so none of them can see him cracking.

 Major Injury Underreaction: Played realistically, as a result of adrenaline and shock.
 Sgt.
 Horvath says "Just got the wind knocked out of me" after he's been shot several times, and a GI on Omaha Beach picks up his arm that was just severed at the shoulder by a mortar shell and walks away with it.

 The Medic: Played realistically.
 No magically getting up and continuing to fight once one medic's arrived; we have teams of three or four medics doing all they can just to keep shrapnel-wound hemorrhaging from being lethal, or to pump the wounded full enough of morphine so they can stop screaming in agony, with no more than they could be carrying on their persons to use on a muddy, bloody beachhead.
-And no sooner do they congratulate themselves on saving one soldier - at the cost of a LOT of surgical dressings and drugs - does another machine gun bullet punch a single, neat hole through the dome of the soldier's helmet.
+And no sooner do they congratulate themselves on saving one soldier at Omaha Beach — at the cost of a LOT of surgical dressings and drugs — does another machine gun bullet punch a single, neat hole through the dome of the soldier's helmet.

 Mexican Standoff: A group of American and German soldiers unexpectedly bump into each other in a bombed-out village, and each shouts, trying to tell the other side to surrender.
 Ted Danson shows up and blasts the Germans, ending the standoff.